Criminal Justice Course Descriptions

 CJUST 365 Drugs and Crime (3)

 An examination of the linkages between drugs (licit and illicit) and crime.
-Topics include history of drug use in the U.S., drug smuggling and dealing, competing hypotheses regarding the connections between drugs and street crime, and the debate over decriminalization and legalization.
-Special attention to how social research findings contradict media presentations.
+Topics include history of drug use in the U.S. and abroad, drug smuggling and dealing, competing hypotheses regarding the connections between drugs and street crime, and the debate over decriminalization and legalization.
+Special attention is given to how social research findings contradict media presentations.
+(As needed)

 CJUST 370 Organized Crime (3)

 The history, structure and operations of organized crime.
 Special attention is given to the laws and attempts to contain organized crime, particularly as they relate to new forms of organized crime (e.g. the Russian Mafia).
 (As needed)

 CJUST 480 Internship (1-6)

 Provides opportunities for students to serve as interns at nearby social service, criminal justice and social action agencies.
 Permission of the instructor, the department chair and the dean for academic affairs is required.
 Prerequisites: SOC 100 for sociology majors, CJUST 110 for criminal justice majors.
 This course is normally available only for juniors and seniors.
 (Fall and Spring)

 All courses in this section are a division of Continuing Studies Only.

 CJUST 300 Crime and Justice in America (3)

 The study of the causes and correlates of crime.
 Also discussed are the different types of crime (e.g., street crime, white-collar crime and organized crime).
 Emphasis on the social background, motivation and conduct of law violators.
 The social control of crime and criminality are also studied.
 Particular emphasis is placed on social justice and criminal justice.